smallyunet/the-minimal-blockchain/README.md

 ## Feature

-- No third party modules
+- No third-party modules
+- A little unstable philosophy

 ## Quick start